- Are you interested in the nature of reality?

 Face-to-face learningDistance learningPrerequisites- Spring 2

-Students can get permission of the instructor to complete assignments and exams in English.Face-to-face learningPrerequisitesCourse DescriptionIn this course we will read selections from medieval literature broadly conceived (from the end og the 4th century to the beginning of the 16th century): poetry and historiography, philosophy and theology.
+Students can get permission of the instructor to complete assignments and exams in English.Face-to-face learningPrerequisitesCourse DescriptionIn this course we will read selections from medieval literature broadly conceived (from the end og the 4th century to the end of the 15th century): poetry and historiography, philosophy and theology.
 Texts will be analysed grammatically and discussed materially as needed.

 The course will be taught in Icelandic, but students whose native language is not Icelandic may complete assignments and exams in English.